 By Theodore de Macedo Soares

-The 2020 Massachusetts Democratic Party presidential primary was held on March 3, 2020.
+The 2020 South Carolina Democratic Party presidential primary was held on February 29, 2020.
 Election results from the computerized vote counts differed significantly from the results projected by the exit poll conducted by Edison Research and published by CNN at poll’s closing.
-As in the 2016 Massachusetts primary between candidates Sanders and Clinton, disparities greatly exceed the exit poll’s margin of error.
-Sanders won Massachusetts in the exit poll and lost it in the computer count.
+The disparities exceed the exit poll’s margin of error.